bryzgaloff/aioevproc/README.md

     class body.
 Middlewares follow the same rule: they are entered in the order of declaration and exited in the reversed order (in a recursive manner).

-Sync and async handlers may return a value: if it `is not True` then none of the
+Sync and async handlers may return a value: if it is not a truthy value then
-    following handlers will be called and event processing will be stopped at the handler which **did not** `return True`.
-Please notice:
+    none of the following handlers will be called and event processing will be stopped at the handler which **did not** return truthy value.

-* The value should be exactly `is True`, _not just a truthy value_.
+Please notice: if you return nothing from the sync/async handler method (means
-* If you return nothing from the sync/async handler method (means you implicitly `return None`) then none of the following handlers will be called.
+    you implicitly `return None`) then none of the following handlers will be called.
 This is an intended default behavior since usually an event requires a single handler.
+None is a falsy (not truthy) value.

 Returning `True` from the handler is useful for logging purposes: the logging
     method should not block further processing of the event.
 This is shown in